Branching

 There are two main branching modes:

-Multi-environment; where you have separate test and prod instances of the target app or database.
+1. Multi-environment; where you have separate test and prod instances of the target app or database.
+When you have multiple environments, branching will be enabled by default, but you can switch it off in the sync configuration.

-Single-environment; where you only have one (assumed production) instance of the target app or database.
+2. Single-environment; where you only have one (assumed production) instance of the target app or database.
+When you have a single environments, branching can be switched on in the sync configuration.

-For single-environments, there are testing patterns we support (for outbound syncs only);
+For outbound syncs to single-environments, there are three testing patterns we support;

 See more in the Branching docs, and read an Overview of Branching on our blog.